MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-user-guide.md

 - [Remove labels and protection from files and emails](client-remove-label-protection.md)

 - [Tasks that you used to do with the RMS sharing application](upgrade-client-app.md)

+> [!NOTE]
+> If you are an administrator who is responsible for this client on an enterprise network, see the [Azure Information Protection client administrator guide](client-admin-guide.md) for additional technical information.

+Additional questions?
+Visit our [Azure Information Protection Yammer site](https://www.yammer.com/AskIPTeam).

 [!INCLUDE[Commenting house rules](../includes/houserules.md)]